-Document automation stands as a beacon for democratizing information access.
-It dramatically empowers teams from diverse backgrounds, languages, and cultures to communicate and collaborate more efficiently.
+Document automation democratizes information access, enabling diverse teams to communicate and collaborate more efficiently.

 Key takeaways

-• ADP uses AI, machine learning, and robotic process automation to make documents work faster and smarter.
+• Automated document processing (ADP) leverages AI, machine learning, and robotic process automation to make working with documents faster and smarter.

 • Cloud technologies empower ADP platforms by enabling scalability, cost savings, and a collaborative approach to document management.